helpers/handlebars-helpers/README.md

 * `{{value}}`

 ### Helpers that need tests
 We can always use your help writing tests for helpers.
-As of Tuesday, December 3, 2013, **48 of 121 helpers** require tests:
+As of Saturday, January 4, 2014, **48 of 121 helpers** require tests:

 * `{{arrayify}}`
 * `{{block}}`